minterpy-project/minterpy/CONTRIBUTING.md

     pyenv virtualenv 3.8 <your_venv_name>
     ```

-   Replace `<you_venv_name>` with an environment name of your choice.
+   Replace `<your_venv_name>` with an environment name of your choice.

-2. Activate the newly created environment in the current local directory:
+2. Activate the environment you just created:

     ```bash
     pyenv local <your_venv_name>
     ```

-    As before replace `<you_venv_name>` with the environment name.
+    Replace <your_venv_name> with your desired environment name.

-    The above command creates a hidden file `.python_version` containing a "link" to the actual virtual environment managed by `pyenv`.
+    This command creates a hidden `.python_version` file containing
+    a "link" to the actual virtual environment managed by `pyenv`.

 3. To "deactivate" the virtual environment just remove this hidden file: